-An award available to a full time undergraduate student with a minimum GPA of 2.50 who is an out-of-state resident (Non-NJ).
-Preference will be given to students who are pursuing a degree in Music.
+An award in the amount of \$3,000-\$3,500 available to a full-time undergraduate student with a minimum GPA of 2.50 who is an out-of-state resident (Non-NJ).
+Preference will be given to students who are pursuing a degree in music and art.